ANGGREK INDEX EXHIBITIONS INTERVIEW ARTISTS CONTRIBUTORS SHOP IMPRINT CONTACT INSTAGRAM

 Photograph

-The deep shadows and sparse lighting evoke the solitude of the American city at night, reminiscing Edward Hopper’s paintings.
-Yet in Ducrest’s version, the figures are missing; thus, absence becomes presence.
-The photograph serves not merely as documentation but as a deeply emotional and eerie poem of halted public life.
+In the photograph, The IVAR's neon sign is vibrant and almost defiant, contrasts with its shuttered doors.
+The façade glows in electric blue and crimson neon, sharply delineated against the deepening twilight, while a stark white marquee broadcasts a communal plea: “WE ARE ALL IN THIS TOGETHER – SAFER AT HOME ...”.
+The deep shadows and sparse lighting evoke the solitude of the American city at night, reminiscent of Edward Hopper’s paintings.
+Yet in Ducrest’s version, the figures are missing, turning absence into presence.
+For this reason, the work serves not merely as documentation but as a deeply emotional and eerie poem of halted public life.

 In Between Places, Ducrest’s photo functions as a counterpoint to Maria Pomiansky’s plein air drawings.
-Her works are marked by lived observation and improvisation, while Ducrest’s image is a freeze-frame of suspended reality.
+Where Pomiansky’s works are marked by lived observation and improvisation, Ducrest’s is a freeze-frame of suspended reality.
 Both artists explore spaces inhabited and abandoned, drawn and seen, remembered and experienced.
 The theatre’s façade becomes not just architecture, but a screen onto which a viewer’s own memory of the pandemic might be projected.

 Photograph